MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/5-create-a-database-and-collection.md

     using Microsoft.Azure.Cosmos;
     ```

-10. We will now create a CosmosClient instance.
+10. We'll now create a CosmosClient instance.
 This is the main "entry point" to using the SQL API in Azure Cosmos DB.
 Locate the Program class and replace it with the following class:

     ```csharp
     public class Program